msherman/SSLRestTemplateExample/README.md

 path received from the server.

 ## Running the application
-The code is set and ready to be run without any tweaks.
+The code is ready to be run without any tweaks.
 This will allow you a chance to see it in action before tearing it down and rebuilding to give additional context.

 ##### To run the application